-So I really wish I had emptied the shelves in my room each night (they restocked each day) and I wish I had asked my nurse for more of these.
+So I really wish I had emptied the shelves in my room each night (they restocked each day) and I wish I had asked my nurse for more of these prior to being discharged.

-No one ever gave me any trouble when I asked for anything else.
+No one ever gave me any trouble when I asked for any extra items.

 Plus, I paid enough to be at the hospital.
 So these “hospital freebies” should be grabbed without giving it a second thought.